-I can be a positive, experienced voice for the County during this time.
+I will continue to be a positive, experienced voice for the city during this time.
 I was on the Lakewood City Council following the economic downturn that started in 2008.
 Through the hiring of a highly competent City Manager and the adoption of sound financial policies, we guided the City through challenging financial waters.
 The City is now financially strong, maintains solid reserves, enjoys an improved bond rating (with very low debt), and consistently receives accolades for transparent and thorough municipal budgeting.
-While COVID creates a new set of financial challenges for our cities and County, I have the experience to help guide us through this latest challenge.
+While COVID creates a new set of financial challenges for our city, I have the experience to continue to guide us through this latest challenge.

 Action must be taken to ensure we:

 - Scrutinize the budget to ensure cost-effective delivery of services with available resources